just-containers/s6-overlay/README.md

 print errors.
 You can also make the container _more_ verbose, i.e. print tracing and debug information, by increasing this number up to 5, but the output will quickly become _very_ noisy, and most people shouldn't need this.
+* `S6_CMD_RECEIVE_SIGNALS` (default = 0): decides whether signals sent to the
+container should be sent to the container's pid 1 or to the CMD.
+By default, when you perform for instance a `docker stop`, a TERM signal will be sent to the container's pid 1, which will trigger the full container shutdown sequence - but if a CMD is present, it will be among the last processes to be killed, only when everything else is down and the container is about to exit.
+If this variable is 1 or more, signals are diverted from pid 1 to the CMD, which means that `docker stop` will send a SIGTERM to the CMD instead, and the container will only trigger its shutdown procedure when the CMD is dead.
+Note that only SIGTERM, SIGQUIT, SIGINT, SIGUSR1, SIGUSR2, SIGPWR and SIGWINCH are diverted; other signals either are ignored or cannot be diverted and are necessarily handled by pid 1.

 ### syslog